YavuzMuratt/Pothole-DetectioN/README.md

 # Pothole Detection Project

 This project aims to detect potholes using a YOLOv8 model integrated with a camera feed.
 The project captures images of detected potholes, saves the coordinates using a GPS module, retrieves address information via Google Maps API, and stores the data in an SQLite database.
-Additionally, it generates a map displaying the locations of the detected potholes.
+Additionally, it uses Flask for setting up a server to display database and at the end of the running it generates a map displaying the locations of the detected potholes.

 ## Table of Contents
 - [Usage](#usage)